Investment Case – Marcopolo

 Dear investors,

-In this letter, we would like to share our investment thesis on Marcopolo (POMO4), a stock we purchased between 2019 and 2021 and which today constitutes a relevant position in our portfolio.
+In this letter, we would like to share our investment thesis on Marcopolo (POMO4), a position we built between 2019 and 2021 and which today represents a meaningful allocation in our portfolio.

 It's not common for managers to share investment theses while they're still in their portfolios, largely due to the risk of making a public error if the future turns out to be contrary to our expectations.
 However, we believe this transparency will help our shareholders (and potential new shareholders) visualize what we consider a good investment thesis.
 Therefore, we decided put our mouth where our money is!

-Marcopolo is a global leader in the bus body industry.
-With 12 manufacturing plants in 8 countries, it manufactures approximately 10% of the new bus bodies sold worldwide.
-In Brazil, Marcopolo serves approximately half of the domestic market.
+Marcopolo is one of the global leaders in the bus body manufacturing industry.
+With 12 manufacturing facilities across 8 countries, the company produces approximately 10% of all new bus bodies sold worldwide.
+In Brazil, Marcopolo accounts for roughly half of the domestic market.

-At first glance, it doesn't seem like a particularly attractive sector.
-The product isn't highly technological, the market isn't booming, and bus bodies don't make headlines.
-However, what caught our attention was the fact that the company multiplied its shareholders' investment by 80x (32% per year) in the 16-year period between 1998 and 2013.
-After that, the entire sector entered a lean period, and Marcopolo returned 0.7x its shareholders' capital between January 2014 and August 2021 (-5% per year).
-A long time of poor results, right?
-But the 80x figure remained in our minds and the question of whether the company could experience a new era of glory.
-We decided to study the case further.
+At first glance, this may not appear to be an attractive industry.
+The product is not highly technological, the market is not experiencing strong structural growth, and bus manufacturing rarely captures media attention.
+However, what drew our attention was the company’s long-term track record: Marcopolo compounded shareholder capital by 80x (32% per year) over the 16-year period from 1998 to 2013.
+Following that period, the entire sector entered a prolonged downturn, and Marcopolo delivered a cumulative return of only 0.7x between January 2014 and August 2021 (–5% per year).
+A long stretch of weak results, indeed.
+Still, the 80x outcome remained top of mind, raising an important question: could the company experience a new cycle of strong value creation?
+We decided to study the case more deeply.

 Pre-pandemic History

-The bad season for Marcopolo, and the entire bus body industry, began during Dilma's second term.
-From 2015 onward, demand for new bus bodies in the country fell sharply.
-This decline was largely a side effect of sales above sustainable levels, especially between 2008 and 2014, stimulated by subsidized credit for bus purchases (FINAME).
+The downturn for Marcopolo—and the broader bus body manufacturing sector—began during Dilma Rousseff’s second term.
+From 2015 onward, demand for new bus bodies in Brazil declined sharply.
+This contraction was largely the consequence of an unsustainable surge in demand between 2008 and 2014, driven by subsidized credit for bus purchases (FINAME).

-In 2015, the supply of FINAME lines for bus purchases was reduced to R$ 6.5 billion (vs. R$ 20 billion in 2013 and 2014) and the volume of new bus purchases fell to the level of two decades ago.
+In 2015, FINAME credit availability for bus purchases was reduced to R$ 6.5 billion (compared to R$ 20 billion in both 2013 and 2014), and new bus sales fell back to levels last seen two decades earlier.

-This low demand continues to this day.
-However, while the era of subsidized credit led to a renewal of the bus fleet, this long period of low sales led to its aging.
-This tends to put pressure on demand for new buses because, after a certain age, maintenance to keep them in good condition becomes more expensive than replacing them with a new one.
-Thus, two questions arose: what is the condition of Brazil's current bus fleet?
-And what should be the normal level of annual bus sales to maintain an adequate fleet for the country?
+Demand has remained subdued since then.
+However, while the period of subsidized credit led to a renewal of the bus fleet, this prolonged phase of weak sales has resulted in its aging.
+Over time, this dynamic tends to create upward pressure on demand for new buses, as maintenance costs eventually exceed the cost of replacement once vehicles reach a certain age.
+This led us to two key questions: what is the current condition of Brazil’s bus fleet?
+And what would be the normalized level of annual bus sales required to maintain an adequate fleet for the country?

-In 2020, Brazil had 389,000 buses in circulation, the same number of buses in circulation in 2014.
-However, the average age of the fleet in this period rose from 8.9 years in 2014 to 10.8 years in 2020.
-Today, the Brazilian bus fleet is older than it has been in the last 12 years.
+In 2020, Brazil had approximately 389 thousand buses in operation—the same level as in 2014.
+However, the average age of the fleet increased from 8.9 years in 2014 to 10.8 years in 2020.
+Today, the Brazilian bus fleet is older than it has been at any point in the past 12 years.

 Source: Sindipeças

-The question remains as to what volume of new bus sales should be needed to maintain the Brazilian fleet at an adequate age and size.
-For this estimate, we studied long-term trends in the passenger transportation sector and concluded that bus use is slowly declining.
-Thus, we project the bus fleet to decline from 387,000 units in 2020 to 333,000 in 25 years.
-This, while seemingly subtle, represents a 20% drop in the number of buses in circulation per thousand inhabitants in the country (from 1.82 buses per thousand inhabitants in 2019 to 1.46 in 2045).
+This leads to the next question: what level of new bus sales is required to maintain the Brazilian fleet at an adequate size and average age?
+To estimate this, we analyzed long-term trends in passenger transportation and concluded that bus usage has been gradually declining.
+Based on this, we project the total fleet to decrease from approximately 387 thousand units in 2020 to 333 thousand over a 25-year period.
+While this may appear modest, it implies a 20% decline in buses per capita—from 1.82 buses per thousand inhabitants in 2019 to 1.46 by 2045.

 With this fleet size projection and considering statistics on the probability of a bus being retired according to its age[1], we estimate that, to maintain the fleet at its current average age (10.8 years), a volume of around 21,000 new buses per year is required.
 This volume could be higher, considering that the "normal" fleet age appears to be closer to 9 than 11 years, and in this case, sales volume could reach up to 30,000 new buses per year.
 However, the risk of being conservative in market projections is much less dangerous for an investor than the risk of being optimistic, so we maintained the volume of 21,000 new buses per year as a reference in our analyses.

-In 2019, the scenario we envisioned was that the aging of the fleet would eventually force demand for new buses to return to the estimated equilibrium level of 21,000 new units sold per year.
-In addition, the bus manufacturing sector was consolidating, and Marcopolo was increasing its market share.
-In 2016, Marcopolo acquired Neobus and now holds about half of the bus market in Brazil.
-With one caveat: CAIO, the second-largest manufacturer, is controlled by the same shareholders as the company that operates urban bus lines in São Paulo, and much of its revenue comes from this captive demand.
+In 2019, our view was that the aging fleet would eventually force a recovery in demand for new buses toward a normalized level—around 21 thousand units per year.
+At the same time, the bus manufacturing industry was undergoing consolidation, with Marcopolo gaining market share.
+In 2016, Marcopolo acquired Neobus, bringing its share of the Brazilian market to roughly 50%.
+Importantly, the second-largest manufacturer, CAIO, is controlled by the same shareholders as a major urban bus operator in São Paulo, with a significant portion of its revenue tied to this captive demand.
 In the broader market, Marcopolo was the clear leader.

 Source: FABUS